 On Monday the 14th of May, 2018, the Supreme Court repealed the Professional and Amateur Sports Protection Act.
 PASPA had been in place since 1992 and basically acted as a nationwide ban on sports betting.

 Only a couple of states were given exemptions from PASPA, most notably Nevada.
 Now that PASPA is out of the picture, the decision of whether to legalize sports betting or not was given back to each state.

 Many states didn’t have to be asked twice.
 Since PASPA was overturned, seven states have already passed bills which enables full legal sports betting.
-One of the first was New York’s neighbours across the river: New Jersey.
+One of the first was New York’s neighbors across the river: New Jersey.

 New York, uncharacteristically, is lagging slightly behind.
 But it’s getting there.

 Right now, New York is waiting for the legislation that will finally allow sports betting in the state.
 In fact, sports betting is technically already legal in New York.
 The 2013 law and the removal of PASPA saw to that.
 So far, New York has been cautiously proactive in introducing fully legalized sports betting.
-Legislation is required to clarify how exactly regulation will function, and this is the next step.
+The legislation is required to clarify how exactly regulation will function, and this is the next step.

-Legislation to allow full sports betting across the state was introduced in June 2018, but if failed to pass before the legislative assembly ended.
+Legislation to allow full sports betting across the state was introduced in June 2018, but it failed to pass before the legislative assembly ended.
 Expect it to be revived early in 2019.
-In the meantime, regulations for sports betting at the four casinos specified in the 2013 could be sorted sooner.
+In the meantime, regulations for sports betting at the four casinos specified in 2013 could be sorted sooner.
 But right now, it’s a waiting game for New York.